SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/offloading-base-collections.md

     * **alarms_latest** - A view with the latest status of all alarms, with all previous transitions being discarded.
     * **alarms_c8y_cdh_latest_materialized** - An optional view which materializes the **alarms_latest** view if the offloading configuration has the view materialization enabled.

 The views are provided in your Dremio space.
-For details on views and spaces in Dremio, see the section [Refining offloaded Cumulocity IoT data](/datahub/working-with-datahub/#refining-offloaded).
+For details on views and spaces in Dremio, see [Refining offloaded Cumulocity IoT data](/datahub/working-with-datahub/#refining-offloaded).

 #### Offloading the events collection